Insights from the Global Gender Gap Report

-The World Economic Forum has published its annual Global Gender Gap Report, in which 144 countries are assessed and ranked according their progress in working towards gender parity — a fundamental factor in social and economic prosperity.
+The World Economic Forum has published its annual Global Gender Gap Report , for 2017, in which 144 countries are assessed and ranked according their progress in working towards gender parity — a fundamental factor in social and economic prosperity.
 The Global Gender Gap Index was first introduced in 2006, as a means of both identifying and tracking gender-based disparities.

 Each nation in the report is benchmarked across four areas: economic participation and opportunity, health and survival, educational attainment, and political empowerment.